NeoLorenzo/productivity-pwa/README.md

 - Add a way to turn location data into names and display those names in session history.
 - Create a heatmap using the location data where each location is color coded.

-- Rename "Tasks" to "Strategy".
-- Add a button with a + symbol to the top left corner of the "Your Tasks" card which will bring up a pop up card which is the current "Add a New Task" card.
-Do the same with the edit functionality.

-- Add a customizable formula to strategy which uses deep work time and task score to calculate prods (short for productivity points)
-- Add a display to the home page that displays total prods which takes into account the entire user history, this means that prods have to be calculated for each day and summed.

-- In the "Strategy" page allow the user to set a goal in terms of task score, time worked, or prods for the day/week/month.
-- Show the percentage to goal at the top of the "Strategy" page.

-- Every time the user modifies a task (for example creates one, deletes one, or edits one) save the history to "task history" but hide it by default.

 - Reflection prompt after completed session which will ask how the user felt (note about self), info they want to keep/remember (note to self), and maybe certain environment features (ex. were they with friends / how well they slept, etc.)
 - Add reflection tags rate sleep out of 5.